SanskarJaiswal2904/To-DO-Pal-new/README.md

 4. Run the Flask server and Vue development server to start the application.
 5. If you try to visit the '/' page without logging in, you will be redirected to the SignIn page with an **info toast notification** prompting you to sign in.
 6. If you are not an admin and try to access the '/admin' page, you will be redirected to a **403 Forbidden** page, with an appropriate **error toast notification**.
+7. Email verification is handled using **Nodemailer** when users sign up for the app.

 ## Usage
 - Sign up or log in to manage your tasks.